BradleyCodeU/bradleycodeu.github.io/_wd/arrays/arraySearch.md

   - [Wrestlers](https://github.com/dariusk/corpora/blob/master/data/humans/wrestlers.json)
   - [US Cities](https://gist.github.com/norcal82/42440bd06a67eb7d9616)

-Create a variable named introText and set it to document.getElementById("introText").
-You don't have to re-type document.getElementById("intro") now.
+Create a variable named introText and set it to document.getElementById("introTextHeading").
+You don't have to re-type document.getElementById("introTextHeading") now.
 You can use introText.innerHTML = "whatever you want" to replace the old text

 Create a variable named textBox and set it to document.getElementById("textBox").
 You don't have to re-type document.getElementById("textBox") now.
 You can use textBox.value = "" to erase the old text

-Create a variable named resultsList and set it to document.getElementById("resultsList")
+Create a variable named resultsList and set it to document.getElementById("resultsUL")

+Create a function called addToList() that requires on argument: myText
+  - [Read this tuturial](https://www.w3schools.com/jsref/met_node_appendchild.asp) to learn how to...
+      - create a new list item element
+      - create a text node with myText
+      - append the text node to the new list item
+      - use appendChild to add the list item to the resultsList

 Create a function called search()
   - let counter = 0
-  - get the searchText from textBox and save it in a variable named searchText
+  - get the user input from textBox and save it in a variable named searchText
   - erase the old text from textBox
   - for each item of the array
     - if the item contains the searchText
       - increase counter by 1
-      - [Read this tuturial](https://www.w3schools.com/jsref/met_node_appendchild.asp) to learn how to create a list item element, create a text node, use appendChild to add the item to the resultsList
+      - call the addToList function and give it searchText as an argument
   - if the counter equals 0
-    - create a list item element, create a text node, use appendChild to add a message that says searchText Not Found (For example, if you searched for "xyz" it might say "xyz Not Found")
+    - call the addToList function and give an argument that is a message that says searchText Not Found (For example, if you searched for "xyz" it might say "xyz Not Found")